alexiosgkikas/MeteoCrawler/README.md

 - Fake agent https://pypi.org/project/fake-useragent/

 ### Supports:
+- Retrieve list of Meteo stations list, with working status of each.
 - Reading csv with urls or user define stations.
 - Use proxies retrieve from site: https://www.sslproxies.org/ and set rotation
 - Each station writes in seperate csv ('station_name.csv').